Health & Fitness Calculators

 (Bust - Waist) ≥ 9"

-You have a top hourglass shape if the difference between your bust and hips is greater than 1 inch but less than 10 inches, and the difference between your bust and waist is greater than or equal to 9 inches.
+You possess a top hourglass figure if the difference between your bust and hips is greater than 1 inch but less than 10 inches, AND the difference between your bust and waist is at least 9 inches.

 Spoon Body Shape

-Measure the difference between your hips and bust and the difference between your hips and waist.
+Determine the difference between your hips and bust, as well as the difference between your hips and waist.

 (Hips - Bust) > 2"